Chacombe: Social and economic history

 Before 1901, the hundred court was disused and Chacombe parish part of the Southern Division of Northamptonshire.
 In 1900 the Great Central Railway branch line between Culworth and Banbury was built along the northern edge of Chacombe parish.
 In 1911 the railway opened Chalcombe Road Halt just north of the village on Wardington Road.
 British Railways closed this in 1956 and the whole line in 1966.

-The Conservative politician and government minister Norman St. John-Stevas, Lord St. John, died at Chacombe House care home on 2 March 2012, at the age of 82.
+The Conservative politician and government minister Norman St John-Stevas, Lord St John of Fawsley, died at Chacombe House care home on 2 March 2012, at the age of 82.